Berkanktk/CyberSecurity/README.md

 data.

 **Useful commands:**
-`binwalk file` Displays the embedded data in the given file
+`binwalk <filepath>` Displays the embedded data in the given file
-`binwalk -e file` Displays and extracts the data from the given file
+`binwalk -e <filepath>` Displays and extracts the data from the given file

 ### Zsteg
 zsteg is a tool that can detect hidden data in png and bmp files.